 The concept of 'trusts' and 'trustees' are more commonly referred to in the UAE as 'agent', 'security agent' or 'security trustee'.
-They are widely recognised concepts and often utilised in onshore, offshore (including DIFC) and Islamic finance structures.
+They are widely recognised concepts and often utilised in onshore, offshore (including the DIFC and ADGM) and Islamic finance structures.
 In Islamic transactions, if the deal is structured in compliance with Shari'a, the addition of an agent is not uncommon, in order for them to represent a group of lenders and protect their interests.

-Further, as outlined in the response to question 3.6, onshore and offshore (including DIFC) entities in the region may require that a security agent is employed, particularly in the context of security which is granted in the region and can only be enforced by local institutions or entities that have specific licences.
+Further, as outlined in the response to question 3.6, onshore and offshore (including the DIFC and ADGM) entities in the region may require that a security agent be employed, particularly in the context of security which is granted in the region and can only be enforced by local institutions or entities that have specific licences.
 For example: (i) security over accounts - where a bank or financial institution should be the beneficiary of the security; and (ii) a lender who funds an organisation which has a teaching licence and is granted security by way of shares in itself - security can only be enforced over the shares if the lender itself has a teaching licence.
 Typically, this only becomes an issue upon enforcement; however, lenders should be mindful of this as it may affect the value they place on such types of security.

-If a foreign lender is taking security over shares of an onshore entity, it may become difficult for them to enforce their security unless they are represented by a UAE national to ensure they do not contravene any ownership restrictions.
+If a foreign lender is taking security over shares of an onshore entity which operates in a sector that is not permitted to be wholly owned by a foreign national, it may become difficult for that lender to enforce its security unless they are represented by a UAE national to ensure that they do not contravene any ownership restrictions.
 This is not an issue for offshore entities for which 100% foreign ownership is permitted.